babis-k/set09121/lectures/lecture6.md

 - A number of additional concepts are worth looking into.
  - **PIMPL**: private implementation or pointer-to-implementation.
 Useful to hide pointer requirements and allow cheap moving of objects.
  - **templates**: are very powerful in C++.
-Metatemplate programming is a neat thing if you can wrap your head around it.
+Template metaprogramming is a neat thing if you can wrap your head around it.
  - **virtual destructors**: if you have a base-class, the destructor must be virtual.
 Otherwise clean-up may not be correct.

 ---